GSA/notifications-api/docs/adrs/README.md

 Once an ADR is created, it's time for review and discussion!
 This could happen a few ways:

-- Asynchronously via comments on the pull request itself
+- Asynchronously via comments on the issue itself
+- Synchronously-ish on Slack
 - Synchronously with a scheduled meeting(s) and a facilitator
 - A combination of these, depending on the nature of the ADR and needs of the team